Top 10 Most Beautiful Overlooked French Castles near Paris

 The castle is a Renaissance- style dream.
 It is said that much of the influence for the aesthetic of this castle was taken from Leonardo da Vinci and the works he had produced across Europe.

 The castle is open to visitors year round and runs off of a museum style system.
 I recommend using one of the audio-assistants so that you get an encompassing history of the space as you move through it.
+You can also join a day's round trip from Paris to visit 3 Loire Valleys Castle, first stop being le Chateau de Chambord.

 4. Roquetaillade near Paris